TyGuS/hoogle_plus/README.md

 # hoogle_plus
-Type-driven, component based synthesis, showcasing Type Guided Abstract Refinement (TYGAR).
+Type-driven, component based synthesis, showcasing TYpe Guided Abstract Refinement (TYGAR).

 ## build
 To build this project, you need to have z3-4.7.1.